How to Access Active Directory on Windows 10 Pro: Complete Setup Guide

 2. Search for “Remote Server Administration Tools” for your specific Windows 10 version

-5. After installation, enable the features through Control Panel > Programs > Turn Windows features on or off
+5. After installation, open Control Panel > Programs > Turn Windows features on or off

 Using Active Directory Users and Computers (ADUC)

 ADUC is the primary graphical tool for managing users, groups, and computers in your domain.
-Here’s how to access it:
+It’s the most intuitive method for how to open active directory and the one most administrators use daily.

 1. Press the Windows key and type “Active Directory Users and Computers”